-Windorah is the Aboriginal word meaning "Big Fish" and is 35km south of where the Thomson and Barcoo Rivers join to form the infamous multi-channeled Cooper Creek which commences its epic journey towards Lake Eyre, pushing through a mosaic of channels and flood plains that stretch outwards from its banks for up to 100kms, Cooper Creek in flood is surely the beating heart of the Channel Country.
+Windorah is the Aboriginal word meaning “Big Fish” and is 35km south of where the Thomson and Barcoo Rivers join to form the infamous multi-channelled Cooper Creek which commences its epic journey towards Lake Eyre, pushing through a mosaic of channels and flood plains that stretch outwards from its banks for up to 100kms, Cooper Creek in flood is surely the beating heart of the Channel Country.

 With waterholes spanning up to 10kms in length there is generally great fishing to be had with catches of yellowbelly, catfish and bream.
 Smaller channels are great for catching fabulous yabbies’ – one of the great bush delicacies.

 Discover the history of the town by participating in the information and history walk/drive/ride around Windorah.
 Pick up the guide for this activity from the Visitor Information Centre.

 Coopers Creek is home to an abundant array of birdlife and is an excellent place for birdwatchers and nature enthusiasts to spend some time.